meta-pixel

 Science:

 Visit a farm or a bird sanctuary so the children can see eggs hatching!
 Post pictures of hatching eggs in the classroom and have eggshells, different types of eggs for the children to examine under a microscope!
+Have a list of Indigenous language spring-themed words and pictures in the science area!

 Building Block/Construction Area: